Hi, I’m Daniel. Welcome to my website.

-I have developed a documentary film series called Insurrections that aims to understand the uprisings and movements of our time, specifically the uprisings that swept the globe from 2010 to roughly 2014 starting in Tottenham, to Cairo, to Greece, to Oakland, New York and elsewhere.
+I have also been working on an ongoing documentary film series called Insurrections that aims to understand the uprisings and movements of our time, specifically the uprisings that swept the globe from 2010 to roughly 2014 starting in Tottenham, to Cairo, to Greece, to Oakland, New York and elsewhere.
 What is the meaning of these events and what is the future of radical emancipatory political movements?
 My film series interviews important philosophers and theorists to shed light on this topic.

-This work won first place in 2012 and 2014 at the Žižek Studies conference and this in many ways drew me deeper into the Žižekian field.
+This work won first place in 2012 and 2014 at the Žižek Studies conference.
 I then went on to study directly with Žižek and Badiou at the EGS in order to develop my ideas.
 My Ph.D. studies set me on a lifelong path of research and writing in philosophy.

 I am also affiliated as a Scholar with the Institute for Social Policy and Understanding in Washington, D.C. where I write and present on Islamophobia, Muslims in the west and interfaith dialogue.